jarro06/projekt_oazdziernikowy/README.md

-# projekt_oazdziernikowy
+# gradle_template
-This is Mój super nowy projekt
+This is testow2o12345